 Write Here:

-The student will learn how to use functions in Pandas library to explore and manipulate datasets.
+The student will learn how to use functions in the Pandas library to explore and manipulate datasets.

-For more information regarding the grading of the missions (quiz, emulators and editors) of this submodule please refer to Module 1 Introduction section as well as the orientation..
+For more information regarding the grading of the missions (quiz, emulators and editors) of this submodule please refer to Module 1 Introduction section as well as the Orientation.

 Mission 2 Instructions: